Reducing staffing levels to comply with an enforceable government direction

-Find out about reducing staffing levels because of an enforceable government direction and complying with awards, agreements or the JobKeeper scheme.
+Find out about reducing staffing levels because of an enforceable government direction and complying with awards or enterprise agreements.

 In this section:

 Awards and enterprise agreements include terms about paying full-time and part-time employees for fixed or agreed hours of work and have requirements to consult employees about major workplace change and changes to rosters or hours.

 When an employer is required by an enforceable government direction to temporarily reduce staffing levels, they should consider their obligations under an award or enterprise agreement and consider the available options, including:

 Before 29 March 2021, eligible employers were also able to use the Fair Work Act JobKeeper provisions to reduce staffing levels.
 JobKeeper enabling directions and agreements made under the Fair Work Act JobKeeper provisions applied even if they were inconsistent with terms of an award, enterprise agreement or employment contract.

 The Fair Work Act also provides that awards and enterprise agreements are subject to enforceable government directions under state and territory laws that restrict the performance of work in emergency situations.
 This means that an enforceable government direction requiring a reduction in staffing levels may override some of an employer's obligations under an award or enterprise agreement.

 Where this occurs, an employer may be able to reduce employees' hours below those set under an award or enterprise agreement and not pay employees for the hours they don't work.
 Other relevant terms of an award or enterprise agreement, such as terms requiring consultation with employees, may also be overridden by the enforceable government direction in some circumstances.